sandeepvermma/csc-user-guide/docs/apps/grid_blast.md

 ```
 module load biokit
 ```
-and move to your $WRKDIR directory:
+and move to the scratch directory of your project:
 ```
-cd $WRKDIR
+cd /scratch/project_
 ```
 Now you can launch your search with command
 ```